nix-community/dream2nix/docs/nixpkgs-improvements.md

 #### Solution

-- dream2nix provides good interfaces for customizability which are unified as much as possible independently from the underlying buildsystems.
+- dream2nix provides good interfaces for customizability which are unified as much as possible independently from the underlying subsystems.

 ### Inefficient/Slow Innovation